 This weekend ushered in a cold snap, the likes of which are usually reserved for January.

-As the weekend wore on, the mercury dipped, lower, and then lower still.
-The increasingly cold temperatures inspired me to spend most of my time indoors crocheting hats.
+As the weekend wore on, the mercury dipped, lower, then lower still.
+The increasingly cold temperatures inspired me to spend most of my time indoors crocheting hats and turned it into a two-hat weekend.

 First up was a hat I began last week..